benchan911/tp/docs/DeveloperGuide.md

 1. Add attendanceList
 ![AddAttendanceList](images/AddAttendance.png)
-*Sequence diagram of AddAttendanceList*
+*Sequence diagram of AddAttendanceList* `AddAttendanceList` is a subclass of Command.
+It allows the user to add a new existing `attendanceList` under an Event.
+The method addToList() accesses the `attendanceList` of a given event, and checks whether the list is empty.
+If there is an existing `attendanceList` in the given event, it calls display() in UI and inform the user that the list currently exist and needs to be cleared before adding a new attendanceList.
+Else, it will prompt the user to ask whether the user intends to use an existing `studentList` found in `studentListCollection` or create a new list which will be added to `studentListCollection` upon creation with the name of the event as the list name.

 1. Clear attendanceList
 ![ClearAttendanceList](images/ClearAttendanceList.png)
-*Sequence diagram of ClearAttendanceList* ClearAttendanceList is a subclass of Command.
-It allows the user to clear an existing attendance list under an Event.
+*Sequence diagram of ClearAttendanceList* `ClearAttendanceList` is a subclass of Command.
+It allows the user to clear an existing `attendanceList` under an Event.
-The method clear() accesses the desired attendanceList of a given event, and checks whether the list is empty.
+The method clear() accesses the desired `attendanceList` of a given event, and checks whether the list is empty.
 If empty, it calls display() in UI and inform the user list is empty.
-Else, it will clear the existing attendance list stored under the given event.
+Else, it will clear the existing `attendanceList` stored under the given event.

 1. View attendanceList
 ![ViewAttendanceList](images/ViewAttendanceList.png)
 *Sequence diagram of ViewAttendanceList*
-ViewAttendanceList is a subclass of Command.
-It allows the user to view a self generated table based on the data in a desired attendance list.
+`ViewAttendanceList` is a subclass of Command.
+It allows the user to view a self generated table based on the data in a desired `attendanceList`.
-The method view() accesses the desired attendanceList of given event, and checks whether the list is empty.
+The method view() accesses the desired `attendanceList` of given event, and checks whether the list is empty.
 If empty, it calls display() in UI and inform the user list is empty.
-Else, it will iterate through the attendanceList and print Attendance data in a table format.
+Else, it will iterate through the `attendanceList` and print Attendance data in a table format.

 1. Sort attendanceList